-The Company has adopted the requirements of IFRS 16 Leases ("IFRS 16") as of January 1, 2019.
+The Company accounts for leases using the requirements of IFRS 16 Leases ("IFRS 16").
 IFRS 16 introduces a single lessee accounting model and requires a lessee to recognize right-of-use assets and liabilities for leases.

 At inception of a contract, the Company must assess whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset over a period of time in exchange for consideration.
 The Company must assess whether the contract involves the use of an identified asset, whether it has the right to obtain substantially all of the economic benefits from the use of the asset during the term of the contract and if it has the right to direct the use of the asset.